|

 became available.

-Yes, in Photoshop, use Mode and click Grayscale.
+A: Yes, in Photoshop, use Mode and click Grayscale.
 The

 contrast of the image can be altered using Image > Adjust > Curves or